Experience with Application of TLAs on 400 kV Line

 Evaluating Lightning Risk

-A simplified method of determining the lightning risk and eventually the backflashover risk per tower uses the average lightning strike density and strike current and also a simplified calculation for the tower surge impedance.
+A simplified method of determining the lightning risk and eventually the back-flashover risk per tower uses the average lightning strike density and strike current as well as a simplified calculation for the tower surge impedance.
 A full investigation would cover the range of lightning strike currents (not the average) and the surge steepness plus corona losses and calculation of the surge impedance for each section of the tower.

-It is important to note that lightning strike parameters vary regionally and it is recommended that local data be used if it is available to increase the accuracy of the overall evaluation of overvoltages and backflashover risk of transmission lines.
+It is important to note that lightning strike parameters vary regionally and it is recommended that local data be used if available to increase the accuracy of the overall evaluation of overvoltages and back-flashover risk on transmission lines.
 In evaluating the strike risk along the Beauly-Denny route, historical data on strikes were obtained within a 1 km radius of each tower.
-This radius was chosen since this is the approximate distance that a lightning voltage surge on the line will travel before corona losses etc cause the strike to dissipate.
+This radius was chosen since this is the approximate distance that a lightning voltage surge on the line will travel before corona losses, etc cause the strike to dissipate.

 Evaluating Strike Rate & Current